appsonicfr/ASSwiftDelegates/README.md

 ##Proposed solution

+As in Swift 3 everything can be cast in AnyObject, things become easier.

 Your class only have to conform to the protocol `ManagerWithDelegates` and automatically get the following methods :

 ```